Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

     buff = np.zeros(shape = (10, 50), dtype = "i4")
     var[:] = buff # put values to the variable

+ The indexer syntax is the same as in ``netcdf4-python`` library for writing to netCDF variable.

 Option2 Method calls of put/get_var()
  Alternatively you can also leverage Variable.put/get_var() method of a Variable instance